denis2710/rentx/README.md

 - [X] Add a Database
 - [X] Add a ORM System
 - [X] Refactor using a dependency injection system
+- [ ] Create a usage documentation to project
 - [ ] Create all the user system
   - [ ] Create models and UseCase